rust-dataframe/discussion/WIP_Roundup.md

 `black-jack` is a dataframe library using the `Any` type for heterogeneous types.

 Columns in a `black-jack` dataframe can be heterogeneous and are accessed by `String`-based labels (for columns) or row indices for rows.
 It supports types `f64`, `i64`, `f32`, `i32`, and `String` (no arbitrary types).
-When accessing data, the type must be known by the user, and providing an incorrect type will result in a panic.
+When accessing data, the type must be known by the user, and providing an incorrect type will return `None` (same as when providing an unrecognized column label).
+Alternatively, the dataframe can return an enum-based generic column container.
 Data from a column is accessible via iteration or indexing (via `Index` and `IndexMut`).
 Missing values are not supported.

 `black-jack` supports CSV reading / writing.